parsaM110/mongoDB-course/README.md

 ### Default Settings
-The default values for the first login are "admin" for username and "pass" for password.
+The default values for the first login in mongo Express are "admin" for username and "pass" for password. (there is another famous GUI called mongo Compass)

 ## Basics
 collections are like tables